jekil/awesome-hacking/_pages/index.rst

 - `Smali-CFGs <https://github.com/EugenioDelfa/Smali-CFGs>`_ - Smali Control Flow Graph's.
 - `SmaliSCA <https://github.com/dorneanu/smalisca>`_ - Smali Static Code Analysis.
 - `Sysinternals Suite <https://technet.microsoft.com/en-us/sysinternals/bb842062>`_ - The Sysinternals Troubleshooting Utilities.
+- `Tlsh <https://github.com/trendmicro/tlsh>`_ - Trend Micro Locality Sensitive Hash is a fuzzy matching library.
+Given a byte stream with a minimum length of 50 bytes TLSH generates a hash value which can be used for similarity comparisons.
+Similar objects will have similar hash values which allows for the detection of similar objects by comparing their hash values.
+Note that the byte stream should have a sufficient amount of complexity.
+For example, a byte stream of identical bytes will not generate a hash value.
 - `Yara <http://virustotal.github.io/yara/>`_ - Identify and classify malware samples.

 Network